Ticks

 The Department of Health is not able to test ticks for disease.
 We can identify the tick and provide information on what diseases it could carry.
 If symptoms appear, a physician can be informed what kind of tick it was and disease the tick could carry.
 Then appropriate treatment can occur.

-CDC has also developed an app to help health care providers to access concise, comprehensive, and updated information about the prevention, identification, and treatment of tickborne diseases.
-This application is a companion to the printed manual, “Tickborne Diseases of the United States: A Reference Manual for Health Care Providers”.
+CDC has also developed a reference manual to help health care providers to access concise, comprehensive, and updated information about the prevention, identification, and treatment of tickborne diseases.
+This manual is titled, “Tickborne Diseases of the United States: A Reference Manual for Health Care Providers”.

 Please call our Environmental Services Division – Vector Control & Healthy Homes Program at 260.449.7549 for more information or help with identifying ticks.